Azure/FTALive-Sessions/content/management/scom-mi/readme.md

 ### Goals

-In this session you will learn how to:
+In this session you will review the following topics:

-- Set up SCOM MI
+- SCOM MI Setup
-- Migrate to SCOM MI
+- Migrating to SCOM MI
-- Leverage the new features of SCOM MI
+- Leveraging the new features of SCOM MI

 ### Additional learning resources